 The Kingdom and The Colony aren’t hiding anymore

-It’s no longer a secret, The Kingdom and The Hilltop Colony are allies with Alexandria.
+It’s no longer a secret.
+The Kingdom and The Hilltop Colony are allies with Alexandria.
 As Negan was moments away from taking out poor Carl to punish Rick for his betrayal, King Ezekiel unleashed Shiva on The Saviors.
-The rest of The Kingdom follows suit, guns blazing.
-Not far behind are Maggie, Jesus and some others from The Hilltop.
-Shiva gets a few snacks and the three groups succeed in driving out Negan and his gang.
+The rest of The Kingdom followed suit, guns blazing.
+Not far behind were Maggie, Jesus and some others from The Hilltop.
+Shiva gets a few snacks in and the three groups succeed in driving out Negan and his gang.

 The Saviors ready for war… as does Rick